 As part of the Fulbright Visiting Scholar programme, our Scholar Awards provide the only scholarships available to academics and other professionals for lecturing and/or research in any discipline at any accredited US university.

-If you are interested in the Fulbright Postgraduate Awards, click here.
+If you are interested in the Fulbright Postgraduate Awards which are currently open, click here.

 The All Disciplines Award can be applied to lecturing and/or researching at any accredited US university.

 We also offer a number of of Awards partnered with US universities and professional or charitable bodies, as well as Awards in specific disciplines.

 Scholar Award grant periods last from 3 to 12 months.
 Depending on the Award, our grants can generally offer: